How to Use and Focus a Pocket Microscope

 Let's go over each one:

-1. Start Flat - It's easiest to learn how to focus properly when you are resting on a flat surface like a table or desk.
-An object can NOT be inside the clear base OR too far away from the bottom of the base.
-Objects must be flush with the bottom of the microscope to work.
+1. Start Flat - It's easiest to learn how to focus properly when you are resting the microscope and the object on a flat surface, like a table or desk.
+An object should NOT be placed inside the clear base OR far away from the bottom of the base.
+Objects must be flush with the bottom of the microscope in order to see them clearly.

-2. Lowest Zoom - Out of the box, your top zoom knob should be on the lowest zoom, make sure its set there.
-It's easier to focus when its lower power.
-Turn the light on and look in the top of the microscope.
+2. Lowest Zoom First - Out of the box, your top zoom knob should be on the lowest zoom, but triple check that the knob is on the lowest setting any time you use the microscope.
+Microscopes are much easier to focus at the lowest power.
+Turn the light on and look through the top of the microscope.

-3. Focus Slowly - Turn the bottom knob to focus, turning very slowly until the image gets more crisp.
+3. Focus Slowly - Turn the bottom knob to focus the microscope, turning very slowly until the image becomes clearer.
 Fine tune as needed.

 Other Things to Note: